РОССИЙСКИЙ ГОСУДАРСТВЕННЫЙ ГУМАНИТАРНЫЙ УНИВЕРСИТЕТ

 e-mail: kabitski@yahoo.es

-Vladimir Klyaus, Associate Professor.
+Vladimir Klyaus, Full Professor.

 Dr. Klyaus studies traditional culture of Russian Old Believers, ritual folklore of Slavic and Siberian peoples, visual anthropology, computerization of ethnological and philological research, carries out anthropological source study.